dNitza/pin_up-receipts/README.md

 If you would like you can use a custom receipt template to suit your branding or design needs.
 To get an idea of which variables are available, take a look at  `/views/receit.html.erb`

+## To do

+  * Flesh out receipts - handle failed transactions and refunds

 == Contributing to pin_up_receipts

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.